E2 Visa Requirements: Your Guide to U.S. Investor Visa Eligibility

 That an investor is entering the United States to develop and direct the business he/she invested in can be proven if the total invested amount equals to at least 50% of the venture.

-On the other hand, the investor can provide proof that he/she is responsible for day-to-day running of the business.
+On the other hand, the investor can provide proof that he/she is responsible for the day-to-day running of the business.
 The organizational business chart must back this claim.

 Comments are closed